CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 survival analysis is done using the cumulative hazard function, so understanding it is recommended.

-Alternatively, we can derive the more-interpretable hazard function, but there is a catch.
+Alternatively, we can derive the more interpretable hazard function, but there is a catch.
 The derivation involves a kernel smoother (to smooth out the differences of the cumulative hazard function) , and this requires us to specify a bandwidth parameter that controls the amount of